Constraints on the charged Higgs boson of the two Higgs doublet model type III

+For completeness, the branching fraction ratios in the two scenarios considered are shown in Fig. \ref{branchings}, where we have used the parameters $\xi_{\tau \tau}=2.2 \times 10^{-2}$, $\xi_{\mu \tau}=2.1 \times 10^{-1}$, and $\xi_{\mu \mu}=0.12$ according to the allowed regions showed in table \ref{t:bounds}.
+The first scenario, reproduce the conditions for the experimental analysis done by Ref. \cite{D01}, where the dominant decay is $H^+ \to t \bar b$ followed by $H^+ \to c \bar b$ decay.
+In the second scenario, we have the final state $t \bar b$ as the dominant decay followed by the flavor changing decay into $\tau \bar \nu_\mu$ in the low mass region $M_{H^+}<210$ and for bigger masses the decay into $W^+ h^0$ is the second probable decay.

-The discussion presented until now is for charged Higgs boson mass bigger than the top quark mass, but we can also ask for the contrary case $M_{H^+}<m_t$.
-In this case the decay $t \to H^+ b$ compete with the standard decay channel $t \to W^+ b$ and the experimental analysis has been done using the cross section of the top quark pair production \cite{peters, CDF2}.
-In order to estimate upper limits on the branching fraction $B(t \to H^+ b)$ is useful to use the ratio $R_\sigma=\sigma(p\bar p \to t \bar t)_{l+jets}/\sigma(p \bar p \to t \bar t)_{dilepton}$.
-The ratio $R_{\sigma}$ should be consistent with unity if the dilepton and lepton+jets analyses are in the framework of the standard model $t \bar t$ production.
-The ratio $R_\sigma$ will have smaller systematic uncertainties than individual cross section measurements and also some common factors will cancel.
-And of course, $R_\sigma$ is independent of any theory prediction for $\sigma(p\bar p\to t \bar t)$, so it is a better place to look for new physics by looking for a deviation in the ratio, rather than by comparing a measured cross section to a theory prediction. $R_\sigma$ is sensitive to decays such as $t \to H^+ b$, it is possible to give an interpretation in terms of the branching fraction and a measurement of $R_\sigma$ can be translate into an upper limit on $B(t \to H^+ b)$.
-For instance if we consider that $B(H^+ \to cs)=100 \% $ then we can get $B(t \to H^+ b)=0.13 \pm 0.12$ in the type II 2HDM.
-In general this ratio can be written according to \cite{peters, quadt}
+The discussion presented until now is for charged Higgs boson mass bigger than the top quark mass, but we can also ask for the case $M_{H^+}<m_t$.
+In this case the decay $t \to H^+ b$ competes with the standard decay channel $t \to W^+ b$.
+The experimental analysis has been done using the cross section of the top quark pair production \cite{peters,CDF2}.
+In order to estimate upper limits on the branching fraction $B(t \to H^+ b)$ it is useful to use the ratio $R_\sigma^{lj/ll}=\sigma(p\bar p \to t \bar t)_{l+jets}/\sigma(p \bar p \to t \bar t)_{dilepton}$.
+The ratio $R_{\sigma}$ should be consistent with one if the dilepton and lepton+jets analyses are in the framework of the standard model $t \bar t$ production.
+The ratio $R_\sigma$ will have smaller systematic uncertainties than individual cross section measurements and also some common factors will cancel, so it is a better place to look for new physics rather than by comparing a measured cross section to a theory prediction. $R_\sigma$ is sensitive to decays such as $t \to H^+ b$.
+It is possible to give an interpretation of $R_\sigma$ in terms of the branching fraction $B(t \to H^+ b)$ and a measurement of this ratio can be interpreted as an upper limit on $B(t \to H^+ b)$.
+In general this ratio can be written according to \cite{peters,quadt},